 Second course in a three-term sequence.
 Covers electrical and atomic theory applicable to the field of electronics.
 Stresses reactive circuit theory and the theorems used for circuit analysis.
-Prerequisite: ELE050 and concurrent enrollment in trigonometry, or consent of instructor.
-Class fee \$16.
-W, Sp
+Prerequisite: ELE050 or consent of instructor.
+Class fee \$16, W, Sp cepts learned in ELE50 and ELE051.
+Prerequisite: ELE051 and Trigonometry.
+Class fee \$12.
+Sp, Su